kyashark/kyashark/README.md

 <p align="left">
  💻 JavaScript, React, PHP – got the basics, still learning<br>
  🔄 Back to MERN, Java and SQL for a stronger base<br>
- 🚀 New to Spring Boot, Node.js, and Laravel<br>
+ 🚀 New to Spring Boot and Laravel<br>
  🎨 Always experimenting and having fun with Frontend (CSS + frameworks)
 </p>